 - Nicotine replacement therapies (NRT) like the patch, gum, and cough drops can reduce withdrawal symptoms and help minimize cravings.

-- People are most successful at quitting tobacco products when they combine NRT or other pharmaceutical aids with cessation counseling and support.
+- People are most successful at quitting nicotine products when they combine NRT or other pharmaceutical aids with cessation counseling and support.

 - While cravings can be tough, they actually don’t last more than 1 – 5 minutes.
 Having a distraction such as a mobile game or a Rubik’s Cube can help until the craving passes.

-Health Promotion offers free quit kits and one-on-one tobacco cessation counseling to support students with identifying goals and creating a plan.
+Health Promotion offers free quit kits and one-on-one nicotine cessation consultations to support students with identifying goals and creating a plan.
 Walk in or call to schedule an appointment at 303-492-2937.

 The QuitLine is a free online resource for Colorado residents 15 years of age and older.
 It offers resources such as community support, evidence-based research, and online and over-the-phone coaching.
 Those who enroll in the telephone program via 1-800-QUIT-NOW are also eligible to receive a supply of NRT.